Yemen College of Middle Eastern Studies: Location

 Yemen is a traditional Middle Eastern country located on the southwest corner of the Arabian Peninsula.
 Compared to other Arabic-speaking countries, Yemen has one of the lowest-percentages of English speakers.
 This lack foreign language fluency by the native Yemenis, paired with the fact that the Arabic spoken in Yemen is conservative and close to the formal dialect, provides a location for studying Arabic.

-The Campus, Sanaa

-The YCMES facilities are located on 26 September Street near Maydan Tahrir (Liberation Square).
-Maydan Tahrir is considered the transportation hub and commercial center of Sana’a.
+YCMES is located on the 26 September Street, close to the Yemeni Parliament building, a short walk from Tahrir Square, the transportation hub of Sana'a.

 Facilities

 The YCMES owns three buildings used for housing.
-The 26th of September Dormitory, the largest, and the Guest House are located near the Main College Building, just a couple of minutes down the road on 26 September.
-The Bab al-Sabah dormitory offers students a more private residence in the Old City.
+The 26th of September Dormitory, and the Guest House are located near the Main College Building on 26 September.
+The Bab al-Sabah dormitory is located in the Old City.

 The Markez: 26 September Dormitory

 The six-story 26 September Dormitory is composed of two buildings connected by a small, enclosed bridge (referred to as the YCMES’ own “Shahara Bridge”).
 It contains over 30 dormitory rooms, accommodating up to 90 students in singles to quintuples.
 Shared bathrooms are on each floor as well as communal kitchens on the first and top floors.